dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createTracts.md

 ## Required Fields:
 1. **STDYAREA** – a "Text" field.
 This should be the study area where the tract is located.
 The TRACT field should be defined as data type "Text" with a length of 6.

 2. **TYPE** – a "Text" field with a length of  3.
 The value in this field represents the general description of the housing type for the tract.
-SchoolSite allows up to four housing categories which can be defined by the user.
+SchoolSite Pro allows up to four housing categories which can be defined by the user.
 For example, if your district has substantial differences in numbers of students generated from various socioeconomic areas, you could assign Type 1 as low income housing and Type 2 as high income housing.
 However, in general DDP uses and recommends the following categories:

 * SFD – Single Family Detached